Azure-Samples/netappfiles-python-nfs4.1-sdk-sample/README.md

   - NetApp Files Account
   - Capacity Pool
   - NFS 4.1 enabled Volume
-  - Snapshot
-  - Volume from Snapshot
-- Clean up created resources
+- Clean up created resources (not enabled by default)

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).